 Answer: The water has been collected there for almost a week.

 Q3.
 Who is responsible for keeping these places clean?

-Answer: At home we are responsible to keep the house clean.
-At school, the school authorities are responsible to maintain the premises clean.
-Outside the premises its municipality’s responsible to keep it clean.
+Answer: At home, we are responsible for keeping the house clean.
+At school, the school authorities are responsible for maintaining the premises clean.
+Outside the premises, it’s the municipality’s responsibility to keep it clean.